sqlmapproject/sqlmap/Introduction.md

 ...and depending on supplied options, it will enumerate data or takeover the database server entirely.

-There exist many [resources](https://del.icio.us/inquis/sqlinjection) on the web explaining in depth how to detect, exploit and prevent SQL injection vulnerabilities in web applications.
-It is recommendeded that you read them before going much further with sqlmap.
+There exist many resources on the web explaining in depth how to detect, exploit and prevent SQL injection vulnerabilities in web applications.
+It is recommended that you read them before going much further with sqlmap.

 ## Direct connection to the database management system
 Up until sqlmap version **0.8**, the tool has been **yet another SQL injection tool**, used by web application penetration testers/newbies/curious teens/computer addicted/punks and so on.
 Things move on